j-b-ferguson/relational-database-design-and-test/README.md

 <h2><p align="center">Testing the Relational Database in Oracle with SQL Queries</p></h2>

+A database must be able to handle SQL queries created by an employee based on questions derived from the business rules.
+Examples include:

+* Which employee had the most overall sales?
+* Which customer purchased the most products in a given period?
+* How many sales were made on a given date?
+* How many phone contracts were sold as purchases on a given date?
+* What is the most popular selling make and model of phone?
+* What is the cost difference between retailPrice and average contractPrice for a given model of phone?
+* What is the cost difference between supplyPrice and retailPrice for a given model of phone?
+* Which supplier last supplied a particular model of phone?
+* How many products were received on a given date?

+The following SQL queries demonstrate the good design of the database to handle such questions.

 ```sql
 -- Which employee had the most overall sales?
 SQL> SELECT